 A Quick Review Checklist:

-You might even consider making a checklist for each season to keep on top of certain cleaning and repair types of projects.
+You might even consider making a checklist for each season to keep on top of certain cleaning and organization projects.
 And a great way for everyone to chip in with your firehouse cleaning is to assign jobs to all the crew during each shift.
-It might even stay clean through the entire cold weather season.

 After you have addressed the firehouse itself– it’s time to get busy washing the trucks!
 Make it a great day in the nice warm summer weather.
 And, enjoy your nice clean firehouse.